tc39/proposal-temporal/docs/plainmonthday.md

 > When creating instances for non-ISO-8601 calendars (except when implementing a custom calendar) use the `from()` method which will automatically set a valid and `equals`-compatible reference year.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+Together, `referenceISOYear`, `isoMonth`, and `isoDay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

+Usually `calendar` will be a string containing the identifier of a built-in calendar, such as `'islamic'` or `'gregory'`.
+Use an object if you need to supply [custom calendar behaviour](./calendar.md#custom-calendars).

 The `referenceISOYear` ensures that month/day combinations like February 29 (a leap day in the ISO 8601 calendar) or 15 Adar I (in a leap month in the Hebrew calendar) can be used for `Temporal.PlainMonthDay`, even though those dates don't occur every calendar year.
 `referenceISOYear` corresponds to a calendar year where this month and day actually exist.